 - 1. The transactions with related parties are made on terms equivalent to those that prevail in arm's length transactions.
 Outstanding balances at the year-end are unsecured and interest free excepts short term loan and settlement occurs in cash as per the terms of the agreement. - 2.
-Loan in INR taken from the related party carries interest rate 9.55% (March 31, 2017 : 9.55%) - 3.
-The Company has not provided any commitment to the related party as at March 31, 2018 (March 31, 2017: Rs.Nij)
+Loan in INR given to the related party carries interest rate (March 31, 2019 : 9.55%) - 3.
+The Company has not provided any commitment to the related party as at March 31, 2019 (March 31, 2018: Rs.Nil)

-31 Segment Reporting
+33 Segment Reporting